Bureau of Prisons, Justice.

 Further, these incentives work in tandem with new § 550.53(h)(1), which provides disincentives for non-completion.
-This section states that if inmates refuse to participate in RDAP, withdraw, or are otherwise removed from RDAP, they are not eligible for furloughs (other than possibly an emergency furlough); performance pay above maintenance pay level, bonus pay, or vacation pay; and/or Federal Prison Industries work program assignments (unless the Warden makes an exception on the basis of work program labor needs).
+This section states that if Start Printed Page 1894inmates refuse to participate in RDAP, withdraw, or are otherwise removed from RDAP, they are not eligible for furloughs (other than possibly an emergency furlough); performance pay above maintenance pay level, bonus pay, or vacation pay; and/or Federal Prison Industries work program assignments (unless the Warden makes an exception on the basis of work program labor needs).

 Each of these three privileges are available for inmates to earn through various forms of good behavior, including participation in RDAP.
 It would be inconsistent to award an inmate a privilege in one area, such as a furlough, special pay, or special work assignment, if the inmate has demonstrated poor behavior in other areas, such as refusal, withdrawal, or removal from RDAP.
 The Bureau's furlough regulations state that an inmate is only eligible for a furlough if, among other things, the inmate “has demonstrated sufficient responsibility to provide reasonable assurance that furlough requirements will be met” (§ 570.34(d)).
 If an inmate refuses to participate in drug treatment, withdraws, or is removed from drug treatment, the inmate does not demonstrate the level of responsibility necessary to qualify for a furlough.